🚆 Accurascale Announce New Class 66s, Incl. Rails Exclusive

 Class 66

-Accurascale have announced a new run of their super popular Class 66 diesel locomotives in OO Gauge, with seven new variations expected in Q2 2025!
+Accurascale have just announced a new batch of their popular OO Gauge Class 66 diesel locomotives in all new guises not seen in the range previously!

 Product Features